Welcome

 all to David Kipling's Home Page

-for fans of REAL racing in the golden age
+Racing in Britain 1950s-1970sfor fans of oval track racing in the golden age and a smaller section on

-I set it up to share a specialized topic for relatively few people world-wide: BriSCA "Stock-car
+I set it up to share a topic for people world-wide: BriSCA "Stock-car

 racing" as the phrase has applied in Britain since 1954, and the early days of drag racing in Britain.
 This